sztoor/model_serving/README.md

 ```

-Open different files and try to understand the application's structure.
+Open files and try to understand the application's structure.

 3. Goto the `model-serving/openstack-client/single_node_with_docker_ansible_client` directory.
-This is the code that we will run to contextualize our production server.
+This is the code that we will be used to contextualize our production server.
 The code is based on the following files:

 ```console
 - CloudInit files